ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Reduce lag from drawing: try splitting drawing into multiple UIViews on top of each other
 - [x] Create wraparound for level buttons
 - [x] Reduce lag from drawing: split up drawing into even more UIViews: ButtonView, StaticView (for level stuff that isn’t drawn every loop)
 - [ ] Add an AnimatedView (for level stuff that is animated with a period of more than 0.001)?
+It might be used for animated background items, if I ever add those.
 - [x] Reset level button positions when reset is called
 - [x] Get new bitmap editor — Piskel can’t have multiple files open and copy-paste between them.
 - [x] After completing the "last" level, switch back to level #0
 - [x] I NEED an easier way to create level blocks.
 Right now, I have to make locations EXACTLY in the center, and make borders line up EXACTLY between touching blocks.
 - [x] Switch back to drawing…?
 It was so much easier…
-- [ ] Disable button presses if initialCursor.x != finalCursor.x ?
+- [x] Disable button presses if initialCursor.x != finalCursor.x ?
-- [ ] Create home button icon
+- [x] Create home button icon
 - [x] Create text class for instructions in-game
 - [x] Create OK button to disable level button interaction (selecting, swiping) and decrease alpha for unselected buttons OR find another way to fix the problem
 - [x] Delete 2 spikes and add an extension to the base of level 4